dipankarmazumdar/HudiPrestoWorkshop/README.md

 2. Navigate to `/notebooks/` & you will see the `Hudi_Presto_Workshop.ipynb` file
 3. Open the Notebook to follow the workshop instructor in executing the code
 4. The `/notebooks/commons/` folder will contain another notebook `HudiUtilityFunctions.ipynb`.
 This is where we have all the utility functions
-5. Please DO NOT create any additional notebook with Spark running
+5. Attendees SHOULD NOT CREATE any additional notebooks other than the ones provided in their environment